evananderson06/evan-anderson.ca/content/manhunt.md

 ![Original Figma Board](/images/manhunt/figmaboard.png)*Entire Hodson Hunt Figma board*

 This design file drove all of the development.
 When Evan added a feature, I implemented it.
-If I felt like we needed another page, I told him to design it, and then I would implement it.
+If I felt like we needed another page, I told him to design it.
 We just repeated this until it was done.
 It was quite the process, and you can really see the similarity between this board and the final result.

 ![Planned Home Screen](/images/manhunt/plan.png)*Admin home screen on figma*